MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-security-configuration.md

 author: Anastas1ya
 ms.author: v-asimanovic
 manager: evansma
-ms.date: 3/17/2021
+ms.date: 01/24/2023
 ms.topic: article
 ms.prod: system-center
 ms.technology: operations-manager
+ms.custom: engagement-fy23
 ---

 # Security Configuration

-Monitoring accounts, SQL accounts, and AAD principles used by this management pack for monitoring should have enough permissions to access each managed instance specified in your monitoring templates.
+Monitoring accounts, SQL accounts, and Azure Active Directory principles used by this management pack for monitoring should have enough permissions to access each managed instance specified in your monitoring templates.

-Every managed instance should have a login for the monitoring account.
-This login should be granted either of the following permissions:
+Every managed instance should have a sign-in for the monitoring account.
+This sign-in should be granted either of the following permissions:

 - Sysadmin rights